Failure of contextual invariance in large language models: Introduction

 Large language models (LLMs) are increasingly deployed in settings where their outputs shape decisions, communication, and access to information.
-This has motivated extensive work on evaluating their behaviour, particularly with respect to bias and fairness \cite{gehman_realtoxicityprompts_2020, bender_dangers_2021, gupta_sociodemographic_2024, devinney_we_2024, bergstrand_detecting_2024, an_large_2024, an_measuring_2025, guilbeault_age_2025}.
-Most evaluations, however, rely on presenting models with isolated prompts and measuring their responses under controlled variations \cite{ savoldi_decade_2025, govil_cobias_2025, lum_bias_2025}.
-A central but often implicit assumption underlying this approach is that model outputs remain stable under contextually equivalent formulations of a task.
-In other words, features that are not relevant to the target inference should not affect model outputs, since reliable inference requires predictions to depend only on task-relevant information.
+This has motivated extensive work on evaluating their behavior, particularly with respect to bias and fairness \citep{gehman_realtoxicityprompts_2020, bender_dangers_2021, gupta_sociodemographic_2024, devinney_we_2024, bergstrand_detecting_2024, an_large_2024, an_measuring_2025, guilbeault_age_2025}.
+Most evaluations, however, rely on presenting models with isolated prompts and measuring their responses under controlled variations \citep{savoldi_decade_2025, govil_cobias_2025, lum_bias_2025}.
+A central but often implicit assumption underlying this approach is that model outputs remain stable under contextually equivalent formulations of a prompt, both when a prompt is trivially embedded in surrounding discourse and when that discourse is varied in ways that preserve all task-relevant information.
+In other words, it is assumed that features that are not relevant to the target inference should not affect model outputs, since reliable inference requires predictions to depend only on task-relevant information.

 This assumption of invariance is rarely tested directly, although in practice LLMs operate in rich contextual environments where prompts include additional sentences, conversational history, or surrounding information.
-Human language understanding relies fundamentally on contextual cues \cite{sperber_relevance_1995, stalnaker_context_2014} and on the ability to distinguish between information that is relevant to an inference and information that is not — a capacity that LLMs have been shown to struggle with \cite{dougrez-lewis_assessing_2025}.
-Indeed, LLM pronoun processing has been shown to adapt to syntactic referential patterns encountered in-context \cite{lam_large_2023}, and diminish in accuracy with the introduction of new referents \cite{gautam_robust_2024}, raising questions about whether model outputs are invariant to even minor variations in discourse context.
-If they are not, evaluations based on decontextualized prompts may fail to capture key aspects of model behaviour \cite{savoldi_decade_2025, blodgett_stereotyping_2021, govil_cobias_2025, lum_bias_2025}.
-In particular, observed patterns such as correlations with social stereotypes \cite{kotek_gender_2023, cao_multilingual_2025, gnadt_exploring_2025, leong_gender_2024, plaza_del_arco_angry_2024, guilbeault_age_2025} may not reflect stable properties of the model, but rather context-dependent effects.
-Recent work has also documented violations of invariance in bias-related settings when prompts are semantically equivalent but syntactically varied \cite{seshadri_quantifying_2022, pezeshkpour_large_2024}.
+If model outputs are not invariant to such context, evaluations based on decontextualized prompts may fail to capture key aspects of model behavior \citep{savoldi_decade_2025, govil_cobias_2025, lum_bias_2025, blodgett_stereotyping_2021, bean_measuring_2025}.
+In particular, observed patterns such as correlations with social stereotypes \citep{kotek_gender_2023, cao_multilingual_2025, gnadt_exploring_2025, leong_gender_2024, plaza_del_arco_angry_2024, guilbeault_age_2025} may not reflect stable properties of the model, but rather context-dependent effects.